wing0night/liquid_handler/readme.md

 ## use

-2 main interface in RK3566
+2 main interfaces in RK3566

 ![alt text](images/Screenshot_2025-03-27_12-04-08.png)